pau-pa/IRWA-2021-final-project-part-4/README.md

 Mara Martínez: 219330 Pau Puertas: 218872 Rosa Alós: 205930.

 ## Usage
-First of all you will need to create your virtual environment.
+First of all you will need to create your virtual environment and activate it.
 Yo can do the following commands:
 ```
 python -m virtualvenv venv
 cd venv\Scripts